UF institute awarded multimillion grant for research on rare brain disorder

 The University of Florida has received a five-year grant to research a rare brain disorder and develop a drug addiction to mitigate the condition and other health concerns.

 The Herbert Wertheim UF Scripps Institute for Biomedical Innovation & Technology received a $7.7 million grant from the National Institute of Mental Health to conduct studies on a condition that results in a damaged gene among children.
-SYNGAP1 is a condition that involves a damaged gene needed for normal brain development among children and can result in seizures, sensory process disorders, difficulty speaking and other conditions that are similar to Autism.
+SYNGAP1 is a condition that involves a damaged gene needed for normal brain development among children and can result in seizures, sensory process disorders, difficulty speaking, and other conditions similar to Autism.
 There are no treatments for the disorder.

-“Seizures can be induced in these children by something as simple as eating the wrong texture of food,” said Gavin Rumbaugh, a neuroscientist at the UF biomedical institute.
+“Seizures can be induced in these children by something as simple as eating the wrong texture of food,” said Gavin Rumbaugh, a neuroscientist at the UF Biomedical Institute.
 “The benefit of a medication you could take as a pill is that the dose could be adjusted as the children grow.”

 “Children born with the most serious SYNGAP1 mutations may have many seizures a day, difficulty walking, difficulty communicating, and difficulty sensing pain.
 Some require caregivers for their entire lives,” Rumbaugh said.
 “It’s only in recent years, with more available genetic sequencing and social media, that families have begun to find each other, enabling studies that estimate the prevalence of the mutations.